Walk the Walls

 Blackfriars Monastery.1260 (open daily) Open daily.
 Grade 1 Listed building.
 Fully restored.
 (Facilities) Exhibits.

-Walk along Stowell Street towards Bath Lane and near the end you will see on your left Monk Street there you will see the entrance to Blackfriars Monastery.
+Walk along Stowell Street towards Bath Lane and near the end you will see a gap in the City Wall.
+On your left Monk Street there you will (about 100m down) see the entrance to Blackfrairs Monestry.
 A fraternity founded in 1215 were called Black Friars because they wore a black cloak and hood covering their white cassock.

 Heber and Durham Towers.

-Back onto Stowell Street turn left.
-Walk toward the junction with Bath Lane.
 Before you reach the junction with Bath Lane you will see where Stowell Street cuts through a perfectly preserved section of the City wall and the Heber Tower.
-At Bath Lane before turning left, look right around the outside of the wall stands the Old Fever Hospital.
-Turn left and walk along side the wall, passing Durham Tower.
+The junction infront is with Bath At Bath Lane before turning left, look right around the outside of the wall stands the Old Fever Hospital.
+Turn left and walk alongside the wall, passing Durham Tower.
 Stop and rest at the grassed area in front of the wall.
-One of the many photo spots.
+One of the many great photo spots.

 Pink Lane (The West Gate)

 Walk toward the junction with Westgate Road (the oldest 'named' street in Newcastle), you will see The Vesta Tilley Pub on the opposite corner.
 Here stood The West Gate until 1811.
 Turn left at the junction.
-Then immediately cross the road toward the car park.
-Now with the pub behind you walk away from it and the next right will be Pink Lane.
-(Named after The Pink Tower)
+CAUTION this is a very busy road...across the road.
+Is a very small lane called Pink Lane.
+Named after The Pink Tower the pink Tower some say the Pink Tower was named after the pink blooming flowers which were on the other side of the wall at this point.

-Turn right and walk down Pink Lane.
-Walking the Lane you are walking the course of the wall.
-Crossing Clayton street you are at the place where The Pink Tower stood.
-Continuing down the cobbled lane an opening/street on your right is exactly where 'Forth Gate' stood in the wall allowing access to the 'countryside' outside the wall.
-At the end of Pink Lane at the junction with Neville Street stood 'Gunner Tower' you will now see the massive portico of The Central Station in front of you.
-Cross and look at the right hand corner of the portico.
-Here stood 'Stank Tower'
+Walking down Pink Lane you are walking the course of the wall.
+Continuing straight on...CAUTION this is a very busy road, across Clayton street you are at the place where The Pink Tower stood.
+Continuing down the cobbled lane a road opening on your right is exactly where 'Forth Gate' stood in the wall allowing access to the 'countryside' outside the wall.
+At the end of Pink Lane (with a Subway on your left) at the junction with Neville Street stood 'Gunner Tower'.
+You should now see the massive entrance or portico of The Central Railway Station in front of you.
+LOOKING DIRECTLY AT THE FRONT OF THE STATION PORTICO...
+At the right hand corner of the portico 'Stank Tower' once stood.

 Central Railway Station 1845-50.